BinaryMuse/planetary.js/site/public/documentation/builtin_drag.md

 Drag Plugin
 ===========

-The `drag` plugin allows for modifying the planet's projection's rotation with the mouse wheel.
+The `drag` plugin allows for modifying the planet's projection's rotation with the mouse.
 It supports dragging vertically with hard stops at the north and south poles, and dragging horizontally without restriction.

 API
 ---